shanjid-KS/Shinigami-Chess-Engine/README.md

 ## Contributing

-PRs, feature ideas, and code reviews are welcome!
+Pull requests, feature ideas, and code reviews are welcome!
 For major contributions, open an issue first.

 ---